cossacklabs/product-docs/acra/configuring-maintaining/tls/ocsp.md

   passed simultaneously with same value.

-  For `acra-connector` and `acra-translator` (that can only work as TLS clients) it will set OCSP URL for validation of certificates sent by server.
+  For `acra-connector` and `acra-translator` (that can only work as TLS clients) it will set OCSP's URL for validation of certificates sent by the server.

 * `--tls_ocsp_client_url=<url>`